Sushil-Deore/ML-Notes/README.md

 # ML-Notes

-Creating notes repository for collection of ML algo and related question for interview.
+Repository for collection of ML algo.